SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * Be prepared to share your personal experiences
 * Attend and participate in the 2-day class
 * Complete a post-class questionnaire

-This class is offered in partnership with Angela Johnson and the [Collaborative Leadership Team](https://www.collaborativeleadershipteam.com/).
-Angela is one of the first 10 Certified Scrum Trainers globally to be able to offer this class.

 ----
 ----